voostindie/markdown-curator/adrs/0003 All processing done in memory.md

 #### Pros

-- Faster startup (maybe): just read the cache and the program is ready to go.
+- Faster startup (maybe): restore the cache, and the program is ready to go.
 But this is premature optimization.
 In my first tests I was able to load all documents in my biggest vault (52 MB, maintained since 2017) in less than a quarter of a second.

 #### Cons